JasperFx/marten/docs/documents/identity.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.Schema.Testing/Identity/Sequences/IdentityKeyGenerationTests.cs#L28-L35' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_documentwithstringid' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-You can use the *identity keyI option for identity generation that would create string values of the pattern *[type alias]/[sequence]* where the type alias is typically the document class name in all lower case and the sequence is a *HiLo* sequence number.
+You can use the "identity key" option for identity generation that would create string values of the pattern `[type alias]/[sequence]` where the type alias is typically the document class name in all lower case and the sequence is a *HiLo* sequence number.

 You can opt into the *identity key* strategy for identity and even override the document alias name with this syntax: